Migrants around Calais: Treaties

-The laws for processing of migrants and management of the situation are set by European Union agreements while the UK remains in the European Union (EU), and by bilateral agreements between the UK and France relating to the Channel Tunnel.
-As the UK opted out of the Schengen Agreement, it is not obligated to eliminate border controls between itself and other EU countries, leading to the accumulation of the migrants in Calais, from which they hope to slip illegally into Britain.
+The laws for processing of migrants and management of the situation are set by bilateral agreements between the UK and France relating to the Channel Tunnel.
 Bilateral agreements include the 1991 Sangatte Protocol regarding border controls in Coquelles and Folkestone, which was later supplemented by the 2003 Touquet Treaty, which increased the powers of the police at the border, and defines the obligations of the UK and France to accept refugees.